An Alternative Explanation of the Subud Exercise in Psychological Terms

 differently from how you’d follow a GPS, for example.
 Both forms of rationality

 constitute world-models, even though one of them is built upon the other.
-In this
+In

 Why doesn’t the newer mode map the world in as broad a